ThomasMConnors/EquityCharacteristics/README.md

 1. run accounting_60_hxz.py
 2. run all the single characteristic files (you can run them in parallel)
+3. run char_file_stats.py and check for missing .feather file.
+(Run anytime to see .feather stats for rows, cols, bytes)
-3. run merge_chars.py
+4. run merge_chars.py
-4. run impute_rank_output_bckmk.py (you may want to comment the part of sp1500 in this file if you just need the all stocks version)
+5. run impute_rank_output_bckmk.py (you may want to comment the part of sp1500 in this file if you just need the all stocks version)

 ## Outputs